 As a phlebotomist, you must be educated and trained in the collection and handling of fluids to ensure a high-quality specimen.
 You must have a focused attention to details, compassionate interpersonal skills to interact with patients, and knowledge of correct safety procedures to protect patients and yourself.

-Graduates of LCCC’s State Tested Nursing Aid Short-Term Certificate or Medical Assisting One-Year Certificate need only to complete three core courses from the phlebotomy program (CLSC 111, PHBT 111 and PHBT 121) to receive an additional short-term technical certificate in phlebotomy.
+Graduates of LCCC’s Licensed Practical Nursing (LPN) or Medical Assisting One-Year Certificate need only to complete three core courses from the phlebotomy program (CLSC 111, PHBT 111 and PHBT 121) to receive an additional short-term technical certificate in phlebotomy.